GLOBAL MARKETS-Oil down ahead of producer meeting; dollar slips

 By Rodrigo Campos

-NEW YORK, April 15 Crude oil prices fell on Friday ahead of a weekend meeting that could yield an output freeze by major producers, while the U.S. dollar and stocks across the globe edged lower but posted weekly gains.
+NEW YORK, April 15 Crude oil prices fell on Friday ahead of a weekend meeting that could yield an output freeze by major producers, while the U.S. dollar and stocks across the globe edged lower but were set to post weekly gains.

-On Wall Street, energy stocks led the market slightly lower as oil fell, and Apple shares also weighed after Nikkei business daily reported Apple will continue its reduced production of iPhones in light of sluggish sales.
+Indexes were slightly lower on Wall Street but the S&P 500 was set to close its seventh positive week in the last nine.

-The S&P 500, however, posted its seventh positive week in the last nine.
+The U.S. dollar index fell as traders cashed in after three days of gains and was weighed further by data showing U.S. industrial production fell more than expected in March and consumer sentiment missed expectations.

-The MSCI index of stocks across the globe hit its highest point of the year on Thursday and emerging market stocks racked up their best weekly gain in six.
-European shares fell 0.3 percent but posted their largest weekly gain in two months.
+Both the MSCI index of stocks across the globe and the S&P 500 hit their highest points of the year this week and emerging market stocks racked up their best weekly gain in six.
+European shares fell 0.4 percent but were on track to post their largest weekly gain in two months.

 Japan's Nikkei closed 6.5 percent higher for the week.